blakeaw/mergram/README.md

 ## Features

 - Build Mermaid flowcharts using Python classes
-- Support for nodes, links, and subgraphs
+- Support for nodes, links, and subgraphs, and style assignments
 - Export diagrams to Mermaid `.mmd` or `.mermaid` files
 - Optional integration with [networkx](https://networkx.org/) for graph conversion

 ### What's New in

+### v0.3.0

+* `Style` class that can be used to add `style ...` lines to flowcharts
+* Fixes to style-related outputs for nodes

 #### v0.2.0